zoisite-rb/zoisite-rb/guides/source/debugging_rails_applications.md

 View Helpers for Debugging
 --------------------------

 One common task is to inspect the contents of a variable.
-Rails provides three different ways to do this:
+Zoisite provides three different ways to do this:

 * `debug`
 * `to_yaml`